 The only problem with original pins is that normally, users don’t bother adding a keyword-rich description when they save your pins.
 I wouldn’t bother either when I’m just saving something to my personal board, especially on a mobile device.

-This is what happens when a user clicks on the Save button while being on your webpage.
+This is what happens when a user clicks on the Save button while on your webpage.
+That’s using the Save Pinterest Chrome extension.

 But ideally, you’d want to have a much longer description (up to 500 characters), to include lots of related keywords.